Skip to content

 This is the before-we-talk page.
 No pitch, no demo, no gated whitepaper.
 In about five minutes of scrolling you get the honest version of how enterprise AI actually works: the real economics, where it breaks, where it pays, what's realistic at your size, and what "sovereign" really means next to the US cloud.

 We don't sell or build things that won't work.
-Here's the proof: we'd rather teach you to spot the theatre, even when we'd be the one selling it, than take a project that dies in a committee.
-Read all of this, walk away, and never call us.
-You'll be a sharper buyer either way.
+Here's the proof: we'd rather teach you to spot the theatre, even when we'd be the ones selling it, than take a project that dies in a committee.
+The whole point is simple: that you can make a confident decision about AI and your business.

 Start the map